geraldoquagliato/geraldoquagliato.github.io/_posts/2015-07-28-my-new-cake-shop.md

 ---
-title: "The New Cake Shop"
+title: "HHHHHHHHHHHThe New Cake Shop"
 layout: "post"
 ---
 # The new cake shop I’m opening in Durazno: